jatinkhandelwal662-jk/Delhi-Sudarshan-backend/README.md

 ## ⚡ Key Capabilities

-### 1. 🕵️‍♂️ The Audit Engine
+### 1. 🕵️‍♂️ The Citizen Assurance Call Engine
-* **Logic:** Triggers the "Surprise Audit" loop.
+* **Logic:** Triggers the "Citizen Assurance call" loop.
 When an officer initiates a check, this engine randomly selects citizens from a specific cluster.
 * **Telephony:** Uses **Twilio Programmable Voice** to place outbound calls to the `citizen.html` simulation client.
 * **Verification:** Captures the citizen's response (DTMF/Voice) to verify if work was actually done.